isl/FastCat/README.md

  1. Database configuration

-     After the successful CouchDB installation, database must contain a directory called public_records and a directory for each entity that is          needed to be documented/extracted (persons/organizations etc.).
+     After the successful CouchDB installation, database must contain a directory called public_records another one called templates and a directory for each entity that is          needed to be documented/extracted (persons/organizations etc.).

 2. Clone the repo
    ```sh